AzharGhafoor/AzharGhafoor.github.io/_pages/about.md

 ## Short biography

 <div class="short-bio">
  <p align="justify">Azhar Ghafoor is a seasoned Cybersecurity Analyst with a profound passion for the field.
-With over a year of experience at Cytomate, he has spearheaded innovative projects in compliance, post-attack assessment, and attack surface management.
+With over three years of experience in Cybersecurity, he has spearheaded innovative projects in compliance, post-attack assessment, and attack surface management and many others.
 Azhar's expertise extends to machine learning-driven log analysis, advanced cyber deception, and impactful phishing awareness campaigns.
 As a Cybersecurity Content Writer on Medium and a Professional Freelancer on Fiverr, he shares his knowledge and delivers top-tier results.
 Azhar holds a Master's in Information Security from COMSATS University Islamabad, cementing his commitment to cybersecurity excellence.</p>
 </div>